Hashimoto's Test Panel

 What is the Hashimoto's test panel?

-Why is this panel important?
+Why is the Hashimoto's test important?

 What type of specimen will I submit?